nicolelun/my-portfolio/_art-portfolio/walkers/walkers.md

 Every day, women choose a path to walk.
 But where are they headed?
 And for whom?

-This video lightly depicts themes of career, motherhood, independence, and connection.
+This video lightly explores themes of career and motherhood.